anima-wg/brski-cloud/anima-brski-cloud.md

 However, if validation of a 307 redirect target Registrar identity using the Implicit Trust Anchor Database fails, then the pledge MUST NOT accept any further 307 responses from the Registrar, MUST establish a provisional TLS connection with the Registrar, and MUST validate the identity of the Registrar using standard BRSKI mechanisms.

 The pledge MUST process any error messages as defined in {{BRSKI}}, and in case of error MUST restart the process from its provisioned Cloud Registrar.
-The exception is that a 401 Unauthorized code SHOULD cause the Pledge to retry a number of times over a period of a few hours.
+The exception is that a 401 Unauthorized code SHOULD cause the pledge to retry a number of times over a period of a few hours.

 The pledge MUST never visit a location that it has already been to, in order to avoid any kind of cycle.
 If it happens that a location is repeated, then the pledge MUST fail the bootstrapping attempt and go back to the beginning, which includes listening to other sources of bootstrapping information as specified in {{BRSKI}} section 4.1 and 5.0.